 Go to Setup > Lookup Code > Hold Reasons to edit the hold reason codes for your database.

+When all current memberships are dropped from a member's profile, they will automatically be changed to ALUMNI status.
 An Alumni is not included in your monthly active student count.
 Alumni may still have access to public features of your member website, such as your calendar and your online store.
 All of the information will remain in Zen Planner, including their personal information, attendance history, etc.

 Since Alumni accounts are free, we recommend keeping your alumni in Zen Planner and use Zen Planner to continue marketing to your former members.
 You can re-activate an alumni account at any time by adding a new membership to their profile; this will automatically change their status from Alumni to Student.